This post aims to teach how to buy and sell crypto assets using GCrypto in GCash.

 - From the asset page, click on Sell at the bottom.
 You will be taken to the Sell page.

 - On the Sell page, input either the peso amount or the AVAX amount you are planning to sell.
-Click on Get Quote button to get the quoted price.
+Click on the Get Quote button to get the quoted price.
 Take note that this price is held for 10 seconds only.
 If you take too long, you will need to get another quote.
 Click on the Sell button.

 - You will see that your Sell Order is successful.
 When you go back to the GCrypto main page your assets will update.